 Since we describe the model above as parameterically identical to a repeated-measures ANOVA, the reader may naturally wonder why we could not use traditional repeated-measures software.
 The answer is that we do not have a balanced design.
 We are examining RT to traits that subjects say are self-descriptive and as can be seen from Figure x, fewer negative traits than positive traits are chosen by most subjects.
 Had we not selected on self-descriptive traits, we could still be unable to use repeated-measures ANOVA because 18 of 62 participants had missing repeated measurements.
 This is not uncommon in designs with many repeated measurements and it is the main reason researchers researchers who use repeated-measures ANOVA tend to aggregate their data before analyzing them.
-This not only results in incorrect inferences it also makes it impossible to estimate heterogeneity of effects and examine their properties.
-We now turn to a consideration of that approach. will discuss this approach in the next section.
+This not only results in incorrect inferences, but it also makes it impossible to estimate heterogeneity of effects and examine their properties.
+We now turn to a consideration of that approach.

 The aggregation approach